The Church of Jesus Christ of Latter-day Saints in Chile: History

 The period of rapid expansion in membership was followed by a sharp contraction.
 The church is now retrenching after its period of high growth and hundreds of units have been decommissioned since 1998.
 In 2002, the church sent Elder Jeffrey R. Holland, a member of the Quorum of the Twelve Apostles, to remain in Chile for a year to train leadership and minister to the church, a role typically held by members of the quorums of the seventy.
 Due to high levels of member inactivity, 37% of the stakes created in Chile have since been discontinued.

 Although an average of 12,000 people were baptized annually between 1961 and 1990, membership growth has now cooled and the church has a large number of inactive members.
 According to census data, 0.9% of the population claims to be Mormon, based upon those aged 15 and over who identify themselves as Mormon.
 The church itself reports that it has 595,526 members in Chile, which is equal to about 3.3% of the population.
 If accurate, these numbers makes the LDS Church the single largest denomination in Chile after Catholicism.
 LDS statistics counts everyone baptized, including children age eight or older as well as inactive members.
 Using unofficial sources, the Cumorah Project website estimates that 20% of Chilean members actively attend church services.

 Jorge F. Zeballos, a former civil engineer, is a Chilean-born LDS general authority.
 He was called to the First Quorum of the Seventy in April, 2008.
 Zeballos is the second Chilean to serve as a general authority.
 He followed Eduardo Ayala, who served in the Second Quorum of the Seventy from 1990 to 1995.

 A second temple, in Concepción, was announced in 2009.
 The groundbreaking for this temple occurred on October 17, 2015, and it was later dedicated on October 28, 2018.

 In April 2019, church president Russell M. Nelson announced a third Chilean temple to be built in Antofagasta.

+A fourth Temple was announced in 2021 to be built in Santiago, the second in the capital.

+In the October 2023 General Conference, President Russel M. Nelson announced the plans to build a fifth Temple in the city of Viña del Mar.